Secondary Outcomes (explanation)

 Engaging in volunteer service can serve the purpose of providing individuals with opportunities to express their values associated with altruism and humanitarian concerns for others.
 The factor ’Value’ is reflected in question no. 3, 8, 16, 19 and 22.

-Volunteering can fulfill is providing individuals with opportunities for new learning experiences and the chance to apply and develop their knowledge, skills, and abilities that might otherwise remain untrained.
-The factor ‘Understanding’ is reflected in question no 12, 14, 18, 25 and 30.
+Volunteering provides individuals with opportunities for new learning experiences and the chance to apply and develop their knowledge, skills, and abilities that might otherwise remain untrained.
+The factor ‘Understanding’ is reflected in question no. 12, 14, 18, 25 and 30.

 Another significant function served by volunteering revolves around motivations related to relationships with others.
 By engaging in volunteer work, individuals can strengthen social connections, seek approval from significant others, and derive satisfaction from contributing to the well-being of others within their social networks.
 The factor ’Social’ is reflected in question no. 2, 4, 6, 17 and 23.